particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 }
 ```

 8. Now, let's modify the Firmware to send telemetry data to Azure IoT Central.
-We'll need to modify the `createEventPayload` method to publish an event to Azure IoT, in addition to the Particle Device Cloud.
-The `hub.loop()` method checks to make sure we're connected to Azure IoT and, if so, it adds the Azure Device ID to the payload and sends a debug message to the Particle Device Cloud.
+You'll need to modify the `createEventPayload` method to publish an event to Azure IoT, in addition to the Particle Device Cloud.
+The `hub.loop()` method checks to make sure you're connected to Azure IoT and, if so, it adds the Azure Device ID to the payload and sends a debug message to the Particle Device Cloud.
 Finally, `hub.publish()` sends the payload with our telemetry data to Azure IoT.

 ```cpp{11-17,20-23}
 void createEventPayload(int temp, int humidity, double light)